 Our experts analyze the pricing trends — one-bedroom, two-bedroom, year-over-year and month-over-month — in Indianapolis and surrounding areas and provide comparisons to the entire metro area, nearby cities and some of the most desirable and expensive cities in the United States.
 Take a look at the last 12 months of Indianapolis average rent prices in the chart below.

-Indianapolis rent prices increased over the last month.
-From December to January, the city experienced a 0.21% increase for the price of a one-bedroom apartment.
-The rent price for a Indianapolis one-bedroom apartments currently stands at $972.0.
+Indianapolis rent prices decreased over the last month.
+From July to August, the city experienced a -1.39% decrease for the price of a one-bedroom apartment.
+The rent price for a Indianapolis one-bedroom apartments currently stands at $919.0.

-When we take a look at the two-bedroom comparison from December to January, Indianapolis experienced a 1.18% increase for the price of a two-bedroom apartment.
-The rent price for a Indianapolis two-bedroom apartments currently stands at $1,198.0.
+When we take a look at the two-bedroom comparison from July to August, Indianapolis experienced a 0.0% decrease for the price of a two-bedroom apartment.
+The rent price for a Indianapolis two-bedroom apartments currently stands at $1,191.0.

-Rent prices have increased in Indianapolis over the last month.
+Rent prices have decreased in Indianapolis over the last month.
 But how have the surrounding areas fared when it comes to the recent volatility in apartment prices?
-Rent prices in 5 of the Indianapolis suburbs increased last month.
-On the other hand, 2 local areas experienced a decrease in the price of a one-bedroom apartment.
+Rent prices in 4 of the Indianapolis suburbs increased last month.
+On the other hand, 3 local areas experienced a decrease in the price of a one-bedroom apartment.

 More key findings include:

-Rent increased in Speedway, IN, Carmel, IN, Greenwood, IN, Westfield, IN, Noblesville, IN .
+Rent increased in Carmel, IN, Speedway, IN, Greenwood, IN, Noblesville, IN .

-Rent growth in Indianapolis over the past year has been on the rise.
+Rent growth in Indianapolis over the past year has been declining.
 When compared to major cities nearby, along with some of the most expensive cities in the country, Indianapolis average rent prices appear to be relatively affordable for local residents.

 The price for a Indianapolis one-bedroom apartment remains vastly more affordable than four of the largest cities in the United States — New York City, Washington, D.C.
 San Francisco and Los Angeles.
 And pricing compares quite similarly to nearby Midwest cities.